-UK and EU students should submit their applications to UCAS before 15 January 2016 at 18:00
+UK and EU students should have submitted their applications to UCAS by 15 January 2017.

-These dates apply for all courses apart from Medicine, for which the closing date is 15 October 2015 at 18:00.
+These dates apply for all courses apart from Medicine, for which the closing date was 15 October 2016.

 When you apply for a place at the University of Southampton through UCAS, you will be asked for an institution name and number.